 - Fact 2: Not attending A Grade university doesn’t mean you cannot be an A Grade student.

-There will be drastic difference is same course offering between A and B Grade schools.
+There will be a drastic difference is same course offering between A and B Grade schools.

-To understand, what I’m talking about refer to assignment (Word Game) given to students for Introduction to Computer Science Programming.
+To understand, what I’m talking about referring to the assignment (Word Game) given to students for Introduction to Computer Science Programming.

-Introduction courses is “B grade” is not as tough as the above example.
+Introduction courses are “B grade” is not as tough as the above example.
 What can you do to be an A grade student from a B grade university?

 B Grade to A Grade

 Lets Now, its time to evaluate your current skill and overall feeling about your potential.